- Important Dates

 - Applicants who have not earned a bachelor’s degree are required to complete the non-science prerequisites in addition to the math and science prerequisites.

-- Electives coursework may include basic science, math or liberal arts courses; however, advanced science coursework (chemistry, biological sciences, pharmaceutical sciences and clinical sciences) is beneficial in preparation for the program.
+- Elective coursework may include basic science, math or liberal arts courses; however, advanced science coursework (chemistry, biological sciences, pharmaceutical sciences and clinical sciences) is beneficial in preparation for the program.

 - Math and Science Requirements (Please note that survey courses will not be accepted as required prerequisites)